clicknium/clicknium-samples/SupplyChainManagement/readme.md

 pip install requests
 pip install pandas
 ```
-- open `app.py` in visual studio code.
+- open `app.py` in Visual Studio Code.
 - press `F5` to debug the sample or press `CTRL+F5` to run sample.
-You will see the result:
+You will see the result as below.

 ![result](img/result.png)

-# What the sample do
+# The Purpose of The Sample
-- open PO management portal, and capture the url of the excel to be downloaded.
+- open PO management portal to capture the url of the excel to be downloaded.
-- through `requests` module to download excel file.
+- download the excel file with `requests` module
-- through `pandas` module to load data from excel file.
+- load data from the excel file with `pandas` module

 ```python
 tab = cc.edge.open("https://developer.automationanywhere.com/challenges/automationanywherelabs-supplychainmanagement.html")